Program in Political Economy

 Joining the Program in Political Economy

 Admission to the program takes place in the beginning of the fall semester of junior year.
 A student who participates in this program is an Economics concentrator and is subject to all the requirements of the Economics Department.
 The program functions like a certificate in that its requirements are additions to those already required of all Economics concentrators.
-However, participation in the program does not appear on the student’s university transcript.
+However, participation in the program does not appear on the student’s university transcript; students receive a departmental certificate in addition to their graduation diploma.

-Before entering the program, participants must complete two Politics courses at any level other than POL 345 and POL 346.
+Before entering the program, participants must complete two politics courses at any level other than POL 345 and POL 346.
+We also consider students for admission who completed one Politics course.
+Such students must explain how they will meet the program’s course requirements on their application form.
 Program participants must meet all the general requirements of Economics concentrators.

 Program in Political Economy course requirements

-In addition to the two Politics pre-requisites, a student in the program must complete three Politics departmental electives, i.e. Politics courses in the 300-level or higher, on a graded basis.
-Starting with the class of 2022, POL 345 and POL 346 will no longer count as POL courses in the program, as they now can be used to cover the statistics prerequisite for the Economics major.
+In addition to the two Politics prerequisites, a student in the program must complete three Politics departmental electives, i.e., Politics courses in the 300-level or higher, on a graded basis.
+Courses taken on a PDF basis are acceptable for Spring 2020 only.
+POL 345 and POL 346 do not count as Politics courses in the program.
+Starting with the Class of 2023, if a student does not also use these courses to meet the statistics prerequisite, one of POL 345 or POL 346 (but not both courses) can be counted among the five required POL courses.
 Unless a course has been approved as an Economics cognate, Politics courses are not included in the student’s departmental average.
-One of the five POL courses, upon approval of the Political Economy Advisor, can be a politics-related course from a department other than Politics or Economics.
+One of the five POL courses, upon approval of the Political Economy Advisor, can be a politics-related course from a department other than Politics.

-Because of these additional requirements, a student may want to count one or two of the Politics departmental electives as Economics cognates.
+Because of the additional course requirements, a student may want to count one or two of the Politics departmental electives as Economics cognates.
 Approval of cognates is subject to the same rules as for other Economics concentrators.
+POL 335 (Political Economy of the United States), POL 349 (Political Economy), POL 385 (International Political Economy), and SPI 329/POL 350 (Comparative Political Economy) have been pre-approved as Economics cognates.
+The complete list of pre-approved cognates is here.
+No cognate approval application is necessary for pre-approved courses.
+If a student would like the Economics department to consider another course for ECO cognate approval, a cognate approval form needs to be filed.
 Economics cognates are approved by the Executive Director of Undergraduate Studies, Professor Smita Brunnermeier, and under no circumstances is approval given retroactively.
-You can view the cognate approval form here and see a list of pre-approved cognates here.
-POL 349, 352, and 385 are automatically approved as Economics cognates and do not need a separate application/approval.

-Infrequently, and only with advance approval, an Economics course can be counted toward the Politics course requirement of the PPE; contact the Political Economy Advisor Professor Silvia Weyerbrock for more information.
+Infrequently, and only with advance approval, an Economics course can be counted toward the Politics course requirement of the PPE; contact the Political Economy Advisor, Professor Thomas Fujiwara, for more information.

 Independent work for Program in Political Economy students